If earrings make your earlobes itch or your necklace leaves a rash around your neck, you may be allergic to nickel.

 Once a nickel allergy develops, it often lasts your whole life.
 But there are ways to ease your symptoms.

-For more severe symptoms, you doctor may prescribe a steroid cream or a drug that works on your immune system.
+For more severe symptoms, your doctor may prescribe a steroid cream or a drug that works on your immune system.
 If your symptoms are very severe, your treatment may also include steroids that you take by mouth and antihistamine pills.

 If your skin is cracked or blistered, you should take off any metal jewelry right away and see your doctor for treatment to avoid getting an infection.